SLorant/KittyChess/README.md

 ## Acknowledgments

-This project was co-operation with Adrienn Kovács ([Behance](https://www.behance.net/adriennkovcs2)), who made these beautiful models, and designed the UI.
+This project was co-operation with Adrienn Kovács ([Behance](https://www.behance.net/adriennkovcs2)), who made these awesome models, and designed the UI.